-Dr Carolyn Pedwell is Reader in Cultural Studies at the University of Kent and the author of three monographs: Revolutionary Routines: The Habits of Social Transformation (McGill-Queens UP, 2021); Affective Relations: The Transnational Politics of Empathy (Palgrave, 2014); and Feminism, Culture and Embodied Practice: The Rhetorics of Comparison (Routledge, 2010).
+Carolyn Pedwell is Professor of Cultural Studies and Media at the University of Kent and the author of three monographs: Revolutionary Routines: The Habits of Social Transformation (McGill-Queens UP, 2021); Affective Relations: The Transnational Politics of Empathy (Palgrave, 2014); and Feminism, Culture and Embodied Practice: The Rhetorics of Comparison (Routledge, 2010).

-Prior to arriving at Kent, Carolyn was Senior Lecturer in Media and Cultural Studies at Newcastle University (2009-2014) and ESRC Postdoctoral Fellow in the Department of Media and Communications at Goldsmiths, University of London (2008).
+Prior to arriving at Kent, Professor Pedwell was Senior Lecturer in Media and Cultural Studies at Newcastle University (2009-2014) and ESRC Postdoctoral Fellow in the Department of Media and Communications at Goldsmiths, University of London (2008).
 Carolyn has been Visiting Scholar at the Department of Gender and Cultural Studies, University of Sydney (2013), the Centre for the History of Emotions, Queen Mary, University of London (2013-2014), and the Gender Institute, London School of Economics (LSE) (2008-2011).
-Carolyn completed her PhD in Gender Studies at the LSE in 2007.
+Professor Pedwell completed her PhD in Gender Studies at the LSE in 2007.

 Her Leverhulme Fellowship (2020-2021), ‘Digital Media and the Human: The Social Life of Software, AI and Algorithms’, explores how digital, smart and computational media may be radically transforming ‘the human’.
 Leading corporate and scholarly accounts of emergent media, however, entail an implicit universalism that downplays embodied differences and power relations.
 Arguing that it matters what kind of human our engagements with technology produce, this project will develop a framework to explore the transformative dynamics of digital media informed by feminist, queer, critical race and decolonial studies.